-Many NEBOSH qualifications include a scenariobased assessment (SBA)1.
+Many NEBOSH qualifications include a scenariobased assessment (SBA).
 When we develop these, we want to closely match them to the way you use skills in a health and safety role.

 These assessments are designed to be applied to simulate a range of work-based situations.
-This design also enables deeper learning during the assessment, referred to as 'assessment for learning', and allows you to show that you understand (and not just that you can read).
+This design also enables deeper learning during the assessment and allows you to show that you understand (and not just that you can read).